travis-m-blimkie/COVID_clustering/README.md

 # COVID clustering
-This folder contains all the data and code used in the manuscript entitled __"Transcriptomic clustering of critically ill COVID-19 patients"__:
+This folder contains all the data and code used in the manuscript entitled __"Transcriptomic clustering of critically ill COVID-19 patients"__ (https://www.medrxiv.org/content/10.1101/2022.03.01.22271576v1):

 - "COVID_clustering_final.R": R code.
 This file uploads all the following data files, that must be in the same directory.